hrdk108/hsbot/README.md

 ## Features

-- You can have your own bot.
+- You can have your own bot by your custom template.
-- You can integrate with your system as well.
+- You can integrate with your system easily.

 ## Usage